pwkraft/pwkraft.github.io/_pages/research.md

 **Everyone Cares about Fairness: Why Morality Doesn't Fit in a Bag of Words** \\
 with Robert Klemmensen.
 Invitation to revise and resubmit at _British Journal of Political Science_.

-**Glass Half-Full or Half Empty: How Perceived Progress in Women’s Representation Affects Political Interest and Efficacy** \\
+**Women Also Know Stuff: Challenging the Gender Gap in Political Sophistication** \\
-with Kathleen Dolan.
-Invitation to revise and resubmit at _Journal of Women, Politics & Policy_.
+Invitation to revise and resubmit at the _American Political Science Review_.

 **When Information is Not Good Enough: Individual Preconditions for Strategic Voting** \\
 with Benjamin Schlegel and Lukas Stoetzer. _Under review_.